James Dobson: Political influence

-A May 2005 article by Chris Hedges in Harper's Magazine described Dobson as "perhaps the most powerful figure in the Dominionist movement" and "a crucial player in getting out the Christian vote for George W. Bush."
-Discernment Ministries, a site that describes dominionism as a heresy, characterized Dobson as belonging to the "Patriotic American" brand of dominionism, calling him "One of its most powerful leaders."
+Dobson founded a fundraising and lobbying arm of FotF called Focus on the Family Action, now called Family Policy Alliance.
+As a 501(c)(4) organization, it faces fewer IRS restrictions on political activity than FotF.
+In the organization's first six months of existence, it raised nearly nine million dollars in support of six Republican candidates for competitive US Senate seats.
+All six won their races.
+A May 2005 article by Chris Hedges in Harper's Magazine described Dobson as "perhaps the most powerful figure in the Dominionist movement" and "a crucial player in getting out the Christian vote for George W. Bush".

-In November 2004, Dobson was described by the online magazine Slate as "America's most influential evangelical leader."
+In November 2004, Dobson was described by the online magazine Slate as "America's most influential evangelical leader".
 The article stated "Forget Jerry Falwell and Pat Robertson, who in their dotage have marginalized themselves with gaffes ...
 Dobson is now America's most influential evangelical leader, with a following reportedly greater than that of either Falwell or Robertson at his peak ...
 Dobson may have delivered Bush his victories in Ohio and Florida."
 Further, "He's already leveraging his new power.
 When a thank-you call came from the White House, Dobson issued the staffer a blunt warning that Bush "needs to be more aggressive" about pressing the religious right's anti-abortion, anti-gay rights agenda, or it would "pay a price in four years".
-Dobson has sometimes complained that the Republican Party may take the votes of social conservatives for granted, and has suggested that evangelicals may withhold support from the GOP if the party does not more strongly support conservative family issues: "Does the Republican Party want our votes, no string attached—to court us every two years, and then to say, 'Don't call me, I'll call you'—and not to care about the moral law of the universe? ...
-Is that what they want?
-Is that the way the system works?
-Is this the way it's going to be?
-If it is, I'm gone, and if I go, I will do everything I can to take as many people with me as possible."
+Dobson sometimes complained that the Republican Party may take the votes of social conservatives for granted, and has suggested that evangelicals may withhold support from the GOP if the party does not more strongly support conservative family issues.

-However, in 2006, Dobson said that, while "there is disillusionment out there with Republicans" and "that worries me greatly," he nonetheless suggested voters turn out and vote Republican in 2006.
-"My first inclination was to sit this one out," but according to The New York Times, Dobson then added that "he had changed his mind when he looked at who would become the leaders of Congressional committees if the Democrats took over."
+However, in 2006, Dobson said that, while "there is disillusionment out there with Republicans" and "that worries me greatly", he nonetheless suggested voters turn out and vote Republican in 2006.
+"My first inclination was to sit this one out", but according to The New York Times, Dobson then added that "he had changed his mind when he looked at who would become the leaders of Congressional committees if the Democrats took over."